applicaster/latam-product-documentation/Video_playlist/README.md

 **DFP (Doubleclick For Publishers)**.
 This is a well known product to add pre rolls, mid rolls and post rolls to a streaming video.
 Generally this is better combined with VOD but a live streaming can benefit by adding a pre roll before playback.

 ## Configuration

-###Feed Structure

-Here you can find in detail manner the fields and data necessary to build the specific structure.
-Keep in mind this structure will define an EPG for single or multiple live channels or live events.

 ### Feed Structure